Holography for stress-energy tensor flows: Commuting flows

-Here the symbol $\tilde\partial_{\tau_p} O_q$ refers only to the explicit dependence of $O_q$ on $\tau_p$.
+Here, the symbol $\tilde\partial_{\tau_p} O_q$ refers only to the explicit dependence of $O_q$ on $\tau_p$.
 To simplify the analysis and uncover more interesting structures, we now restrict our discussion to stationary deformations.
-We observe that \begin{itemize} \item An deformation is called traceless if $\sum_\alpha \partial_{t_\alpha}O=0$.
-Traceless deformations mutually commute. \item Marginal deformations mutually commute. \item Traceless marginal deformations commute with arbitrary deformations, which is consistent with results in \cite{Babaei-Aghbolagh:2024hti}. \end{itemize} For a given deformation with operator $O_1$, one can obtain commuting deformations by solving $C(O_1,O_2)=0$, which is a linear partial differential equation for $O_2$.
-Using the method of characteristics, the general solution can be written as
+We observe that \begin{itemize} \item[(i)] A deformation is called traceless if $\sum_\alpha \partial_{t_\alpha}O=0$.
+Traceless deformations mutually commute. \item[(ii)] Marginal deformations mutually commute. \item[(iii)] Traceless marginal deformations commute with arbitrary deformations, which is consistent with results in Ref. \cite{Babaei-Aghbolagh:2024hti}. \end{itemize} For a given deformation with a generic operator $O_1$, one can obtain commuting deformations by solving $C(O_1,O_2)=0$, which is a linear partial differential equation for $O_2$.
+Using the method of characteristics, a general solution can be written as

 where $G$ is an arbitrary function.
-Interestingly, deformations generated by operators of the form given in equation \eqref{O2-O1G}, associated with different $G$ functions, mutually commute.
+Interestingly, deformations generated by operators of the form given in Eq. \eqref{O2-O1G}, associated with different $G$ functions, mutually commute.
 This allows the construction of an infinite commuting family of deformations.
 For example, in two dimensions, the commuting family containing the $T\bar T$ deformation can be generated by the operators

 where $O_0$ is the $T\bar T$ operator and $O_1$ is the root-$T\bar T$ operator.

 For a commuting family of stationary deformations, one can choose a basis of homogeneous operators $\{O_p\}$.
 One can show that